 Important winegrower family in the Bordeaux

-, which has made a special contribution to the winemaking of white wines.
-Georges Dubourdieu acquired the Château Doisy-Daëne estate in 1924 (Barsac, Sauternes).
-Son Pierre Dubourdieu (1923 - ????) produced in 1962 in Sauternes the first dry white wine in the usual way today.
-Until then, only sweet wines of simple quality were common.
-Since 2000, the family business "Denis Dubourdieu Domaines" by Denis Dubourdieu (* 1949) with his wife Florence is headed, supported by the sons Fabrice and Jean-Jacques.
+, which made a special contribution to the vinification of white wines.
+Georges Dubourdieu bought the Château Doisy-Daëne winery (Barsac, Sauternes) in 1924.
+His son Pierre Dubourdieu (1923 - ????) produced the first dry white wine in the Sauternes in 1962 in the usual way today.
+Until then only sweet quality wines were common.
+Since 2000 the family business "Denis Dubourdieu Domaines" has been run by Denis Dubourdieu (* 1949) with his wife Florence, supported by the sons Fabrice and Jean-Jacques.

-The property includes the four wineries Château Doisy-Daëne
+The property comprises the four wineries Château Doisy-Daëne

-with secondary wines Château Cantegril (Barsac), Château Haura (Cérons, Graves), Château Reynon (Cadillac) and Clos Floridene (Graves).
-The total of 135 hectares of vineyards are after ecological Regulated or certified ISO 14001 environmental standards.
-Every year around 600,000 bottles of wine are produced; around 60% of these are exported to 40 countries worldwide.
+with second wine Château Cantegril (Barsac), Château Haura (Cérons, Graves), Château Reynon (Cadillac) and Clos Floridene (Graves).
+The total of 135 hectares of vineyards will be ecological Rules or certified ISO 14001 environmental standards.
+Around 600,000 bottles of wine are produced annually; Around 60% of these are exported to 40 countries worldwide.

-Denis Dubourdieu has also been working at the University of Bordeaux since 1987 and is now the professor in charge of the Oenology faculty as successor to Pascal Ribéreau-Gayon
+Denis Dubourdieu has also been working at the University of Bordeaux since 1987 and is now Professor of the Faculty of Enology as Pascal's successor Ribéreau-Gayon

 , Influence of Botrytis